HoundThe/WarzoneLobbyScraper/README.md

 If you find the script useful, hit the ★ Star button!

+Details:
-File `warzone.scraper.py` contains all the data fetching from COD Tracker.
+ - File `warzone.scraper.py` contains all the data fetching from COD Tracker.
-File `ploter.py` has the plotting functions and the main program.
+ - File `ploter.py` has the plotting functions and the main program, which you should edit with your own logic.

-To use you need Python3.
+ - To use the program you need Python3.
 All the necessary libraries can be downloaded using `pip install -r requirements.txt`

-When first used, the program caches downloaded matches so you don't have to download them everytime, but the first plotting takes a while.
-I set delay to 1 second per request, so 100 matches to plot would take atleast 100 seconds - realisticaly about twice of that.
+ - When first used, the program caches downloaded matches so you don't have to download them everytime, but the first plotting takes a while.
+I've set delay to 1 second per request, so 100 matches to plot would take atleast 100 seconds - realisticaly about twice of that.

-There is TODO to cache also the list of last player games, but it is not implemented yet, so every plot will have to fetch all the games the user played and then fetch data about each match (but data about each match is cached).
+ - There is TODO to cache also the list of last player games, but it is not implemented yet, so every plot will have to fetch all the games the user played and then fetch data about each match (but data about each match is cached).
 Fetching the list of games is fast, because it fetches 20 games each request.

+- All of the follwing graphs are plotted by function calls in `ploter.py`, some are commented out.
+It should be pretty intuitive to use them as you wish (replace the username with your, number of games, etc.)

 There are 4 kinds of graphs to plot: